WRLC Handbook

 The Executive Director in his/her discretion may report to the WRLC’s general counsel complaints received under this policy, their status and resolution.
 The Executive Director is required to report quarterly to the Audit Committee a summary of complaints, if any are received under this policy, their status, resolution and the WRLC’s compliance with this policy.

-For violations involving a member of senior staff, the Chairman of the Board of Directors will fill the role of the Executive Director and perform the responsibilities identified in the preceding paragraphs.
+For violations involving a member of senior staff, the Chair of the Board of Directors will fill the role of the Executive Director and perform the responsibilities identified in the preceding paragraphs.

 Employee Responsibility